 Blackwing are the best pencils, as officially voted by Design Island.
 With a slogan like “Half the pressure, twice the speed” how could they not be?
 We go through these fairly quickly, so receiving a box of them as a stocking-stuffer would always be appreciated, and we’re sure other designers would agree.
 Pair it with a Moleskine notebook to really tip this gift over the edge!Purchase Pencils

 An organized workspace leads to increased productivity — it also makes a creative’s desk look extra cool.
-Help the designer in your life get organized with these beautifully designed shelves, stands, and accessories from Grovemade.
-From their site: “Our Desk Shelf System brings clarity and intention to your workspace.
-It gives you global control of clutter, and a place for everything you need to work.”Buy Desk Shelf
+Help the designer in your life stay organized with this beautifully-designed, minimal organizer.
+From their site: “Cut through the clutter.
+Gather adapts to your workspace and workflow to make sure the tools you need are always within reach and is flexible enough to use in any space.”Get Gather

 “Hegarty on Creativity: There Are No Rules” by John Hegarty